Accessible-Data-and-Code/Accessible-Data-and-Code.github.io/content/posts/20-12-01-wowchemy-prize/index.md

 ---
-title: Richard Hendricks Wins First Place in the Wowchemy Prize
+title: Exploring Network Visualization in Jupyter Notebooks
-date: 2020-12-01
+date: 2021-12-01
 ---

 Congratulations to Richard Hendricks for winning first place in the Wowchemy Prize.